 How Much Carbon Our Trees Capture

-According to American Forests, our trees could sequester an average of 10lbs of carbon per year over the first 50 years of life.
+According to our research, a conservative estimate is our trees could sequester an average of 10lbs of carbon per year over the first 50 years of life.

 Total Carbon Vs Potential Offset with Trees